rmitchellscott/stationmaster-plugins/README.md

 ## Development

 Rails 8.0+, Ruby 3.3+.
-Uses Liquid 5.0, supports OAuth flows for Google Calendar, Todoist, YouTube Analytics, and other integrations.
+Supports OAuth flows for Google Calendar, Todoist, YouTube Analytics, and other integrations.